cfu288/gpt3-medical-bias/README.md

 ## Generating accurate cohorts for African-American and Caucasian patients

+In order to see whether gpt generates unbiased data, we need to make sure that our underlying mock patient name data attempts to control for biases such as age and gender.
+Having different distributions of age and gender between our African-American and Caucasian cohorts would obviously be confounding variables.
+We account for this by attempting to generate accurate age and gender from the generated names, and match each patient from the African-American cohort to a patient of the Caucasian cohort using propensity score matching.
+More details on how we did this below.

 We generate 2 cohorts of mock patients - one for mock African-American patients and one for mock Caucasian patients.
 Each mock patient is made up of the following properties: first name, last name, age, and gender.
 To generate the mock names, we use a [dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/YL2OXB) that maps first and last names with self-reported race and ethnicity data using six U.S. Southern States voter registration data.
 From this dataset, we generate first-last name pairs that were likely to be found in African-American and Caucasian individuals.

 However, there may be implicit gender and age biases in the names of the voter data.